Rufus Dawes: After the war

 Dawes returned home to Marietta, Ohio and entered the lumber business.
 In August of that year, his son Charles Gates Dawes was born, a future vice president of the United States.
 In July 1867, Rufus C. Dawes was born at the family home.
 He would become a well-respected businessman and lawyer, being awarded Chicago's Most Distinguished Citizen Award" in 1934.
 A third son, Beman Gates Dawes, would later serve as a Congressman from Ohio, and Henry May Dawes would be a powerful banker who would serve as Comptroller of the Currency for the United States under Warren G. Harding and Calvin Coolidge.
 Rufus and Mary Dawes also had two daughters, Mary Frances Dawes Beach and Betsey Dawes Hoyt.

 Dawes also served on the Board of Trustees of Marietta College from 1871 until his death, 28 years later.
 He was also a Trustee for Ohio's Institute for the Deaf and Dumb.
 Dawes was elected to the U.S. House of Representatives in 1881 as a representative from the 15th Congressional District.
 A Republican, he served for one term before losing his bid for re-election because he voted against the Chinese Exclusion Act of 1882.
 In 1890, he published a well-received account of his Civil War career, Service with the 6th Wisconsin Volunteers.
 This memoir was republished in Madison, Wisconsin by the State Historical Society of Wisconsin for the Wisconsin Civil War Centennial Commission, in 1962.
 His reputation as an orator and his influential voice for the establishment of diplomatic relations with Persia prompted President William McKinley to offer Dawes the position of Minister to Persia in 1897, a post he declined due to failing health.

+Death and burial

 Dawes died two years later, August 1, 1899, in Marietta, Ohio, and was buried in Oak Grove Cemetery, Marietta.

+Legacy

 Dawes was elected to Marietta College's Hall of Honor in 2003.